UsmanJafri/LiDAR-GTA-V/README.md

 ## Acknowledgements

-* [Native Trainer](http://www.dev-c.com/gtav/scripthookv/) (a ScriptHookV sample) was used a base project to import configuration.
+* [Native Trainer](http://www.dev-c.com/gtav/scripthookv/) (a ScriptHookV sample) was used as base project to import configuration.

 ## Samples